 BY STEFANIE HIRSBRUNNER / With Germany and Malta, yet another two European countries have recently approved gay marriage.
-While this is an important step forward in the struggle for equality, many LGBTIQ people in other parts of the world still face severe discrimination.
+While this is an important step forward in the struggle for equality, many LGBTQ people in other parts of the world still face severe discrimination [LGBTQ is an acronym for lesbian, gay, bisexual, transgender and queer or questioning.
+These terms are used to describe a person’s sexual orientation or gender identity].
 One state that even prosecutes gay marriage is Nigeria.
-Two awarded authors, Elnathan John and Jude Dibia, met in Berlin to discuss the situation of LGBTIQ in their home country.
+Two awarded authors, Elnathan John and Jude Dibia, met in Berlin to discuss the situation of LGBTQ in their home country.
 What is it like to write in exile, what difference can literature make and who has the right to tell stories with gay characters?

 Elnathan John: I hate to be asked that question but let me ask it now anyway.
 What made you write the story The Way We Were?